 Step by step process of mixing hair dye with conditioner

 - Add the conditioner into the empty container.
-The conditioner must not be brand-specific, but…
+The conditioner need not be brand-specific.

 - Pour half of the permanent dye into the same container.
 Avoid pouring too much as it might affect the color and consistency.

 - Mix the contents of the bowl properly until they reach consistency.